 Symptoms of the joint cartilage degradation and bone spur growth associated with OA include increasing pain and stiffness over the years, soreness if pressure is applied to areas of the shoulder, cracking/clicking noises when the shoulder is moved and worsening of symptoms during extreme weather changes (hot to cold, dry to wet).

-Depending on your description of your symptoms, lab tests and other variables, your shoulder arthritis doctor in Staten Island may diagnose you with other forms of arthritis, such as rheumatoid arthritis, post-traumatic arthritis, avascular necrosis or rotator cuff tear arthropathy.
+Depending on your description of your symptoms, lab tests and other variables, your shoulder arthritis doctor in Staten Island may diagnose you with other forms of arthritic post-traumatic arthritis, avascular necrosis or rotator cuff tear arthropathy.

 Upon diagnosing you with shoulder osteoarthritis, your doctor may prescribe one or more of the following treatments: